How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - REM (rapid-eye movement) sleep

-A complete sleep cycle typically lasts around 90 minutes, and the total sleeping time should consist of 4 to 6 sleep cycles.
+A complete sleep cycle typically lasts about 90 minutes, and a full night’s sleep should consist of 4 to 6 cycles.

 It is difficult to wake up during the deep sleep phase, whereas the brain in the REM phase is active, and you can wake up more easily.